keystonejs/keystone/projects/basic/custom-fields/Stars/README.md

 #### views/Field.js

-For now, we're going to re-export the Integer Field Type.
+For now, we're also going to re-export the Integer Field Type.

 ```jsx
 export { default } from '@voussoir/fields/types/Integer/views/Field';